 By default, resources are extracted to the system /tmp directory.
 This directory must have read, write, and execute permissions enabled.
 If the required space is not available in the /tmp directory, the setup program will attempt to extract resources to the user's HOME directory.
 If the required space is not available in the user's HOME directory, the setup program will report an error indicating this problem.
 Optionally, you can specify an alternate temporary location by setting the IATEMPDIR environment variable.

 File handles and process limits

 ArcGIS Notebook Server is a data-intensive server product, and many of its data formats consist of hundreds of thousands of files.
 In heavily used systems, thousands or tens of thousands of files may be in use at any given time.
-If there are insufficient file handles and processes, requests may start failing randomly, leading to system downtime.
+If there are insufficient file handles and processes, requests may fail randomly, leading to system downtime.
 The number of file handles and processes you'll need varies based on the data and the number of instances (threads and processes) running.
 Setting a file handle minimum of 65,535 and a process minimum of 25,059 ensures that the system remains running.

 There are soft and hard limits for file handles and processes on Linux.
-To determine the hard limits, use the ulimit -Hn -Hu (or limit -h descriptors if you're using csh) command.
-To determine the soft limits, use the ulimit -Sn -Su (or limit descriptors if you're using csh) command.
+To determine the hard limits, use the ulimit -Hn -Hu command (or limit -h descriptors if you're using csh).
+To determine the soft limits, use the ulimit -Sn -Su command (or limit descriptors if you're using csh).

 To increase the soft and hard limits, you'll need to edit the /etc/security/limits.conf file with superuser access.
 You can add the following four lines to the file to change the limit values:

 <ArcGIS Notebook Server installation user> soft nofile <file limit>